ecorey/Spatial-Topologies/README.md

 - c: ld(rd (R)) is equivalent to rd(ld(R))

-# This program also verifies exhaustively (for each of the eleven relations (R) ) that:
+# This program also verifies exhaustively (for each of the eleven relations {R} ) that:

 - d: rd(conv(ld(R))) is equivalent to rd(ld(conv(R)))